Understanding Your Pathology Report: Lobular Carcinoma In Situ (LCIS)

-What does it mean if my diagnosis says lobular carcinoma in-situ, lobular neoplasia or in-situ carcinoma with duct and lobular features?
+What does it mean if my diagnosis says lobular carcinoma in situ (LCIS), lobular neoplasia, or in-situ carcinoma with duct and lobular features?

-LCIS and a condition called atypical lobular hyperplasia are both considered lobular neoplasia.
+LCIS and a condition called atypical lobular hyperplasia (ALH) are both considered lobular neoplasia.

-In-situ carcinoma with duct and lobular features means that the in-situ carcinoma looks like DCIS in some ways and LCIS in some ways (when looked at under the microscope), and so the pathologist can’t call it one or the other.
+In-situ carcinoma with duct and lobular features means that the in-situ carcinoma looks like DCIS in some ways and LCIS in some ways (when seen under the microscope), so the pathologist can’t call it one or the other.

-Lobular carcinoma in situ (LCIS) is a type of in situ carcinoma of the breast, but unlike DCIS, it is not considered a pre-cancer.
-This is because LCIS doesn’t seem to turn into invasive cancer if it is left untreated.
+Lobular carcinoma in situ (LCIS) is a type of in-situ carcinoma of the breast.
+While DCIS is considered a pre-cancer, it is unclear whether LCIS is definitely a pre-cancer or if it is just a general risk factor for developing breast cancer.
+This is because LCIS rarely seems to turn into invasive cancer if it is left untreated.
 Women with LCIS do have a higher risk of getting breast cancer, but the cancer occurs just as often in the opposite breast (the one without any LCIS).
-Because LCIS isn't a pre-cancer, many doctors prefer to use the term lobular neoplasia instead of lobular carcinoma in-situ.
+Because it isn't clear if LCIS is a pre-cancer, many doctors prefer to use the term lobular neoplasia instead of lobular carcinoma in situ.

 What does it mean if my report mentions E-cadherin?

-E-cadherin is a test that the pathologist uses to help determine if the carcinoma in-situ is ductal or lobular.
-If your report does not mention E-cadherin, it means that this test was not necessary to make the distinction.
+E-cadherin is a test that the pathologist might use to help determine if the carcinoma in situ is ductal (DCIS) or lobular (LCIS).
+(The cells in LCIS are usually negative for E-cadherin.)
+If your report does not mention E-cadherin, it means that this test was not needed to make the distinction.

-These are special tests that the pathologist sometimes uses to help make the diagnosis of carcinoma in-situ.
+These are special tests that the pathologist sometimes uses to help make the diagnosis of LCIS (or DCIS).
 Not all cases need these tests.
 Whether your report does or does not mention these tests has no bearing on the accuracy of your diagnosis.

+Pleomorphic means that the LCIS cells look more atypical under the microscope than the usual case of LCIS.
 Necrosis means that some of the LCIS cells are dead.
-Pleomorphic means that the LCIS cells look more atypical under the microscope than the usual case of LCIS.
-LCIS with either of these features (when compared to LCIS without them) may be more aggressive (grow faster and be more likely to spread) and is linked to an even higher risk of invasive cancer.
+LCIS with either of these features (when compared to LCIS without them) may be more likely to grow faster and to spread, and is linked to an even higher risk of invasive cancer.
 LCIS with either of these features may be treated differently than most cases of LCIS.

-When the entire area of LCIS is removed, the outside surface (edges) of the specimen is coated with ink, sometimes even with different colors of ink on different sides of the specimen.
-The pathologist looks at slides of the LCIS under the microscope to see how close the LCIS cells get to the ink (or edges of the specimen).
-If LCIS is touching the ink (called positive margins), it can mean that some carcinoma cells were left behind.
+When the entire area of LCIS is removed, the outside surface (edges or margins) of the specimen is coated with ink, sometimes even with different colors of ink on different sides of the specimen.
+The pathologist looks at slides of the LCIS under the microscope to see how close the LCIS cells get to the ink (the edges or margins of the specimen).
+If LCIS is touching the ink (called positive margins), it can mean that some LCIS cells were left behind.
 Sometimes, though, the surgeon has already removed more tissue (at surgery) to help make sure that this isn’t needed.

-Still, since LCIS doesn’t turn into invasive cancer if left behind, having positive margins often doesn’t mean that you will need more treatment.
+Still, since LCIS doesn’t usually turn into invasive cancer if left behind, having positive margins often doesn’t mean that you will need more treatment.
 In fact, you may only need further surgery if it was pleomorphic LCIS or LCIS with necrosis, or when the LCIS caused a lump that could be felt or seen as a tumor on a mammogram.
-The best way to treat LCIS with a positive margin is best discussed with your doctor.
+The best way to treat LCIS with a positive margin should be discussed with your doctor.

 What does it mean if my report also mentions atypical ductal hyperplasia (ADH) or atypical lobular hyperplasia (ALH)?

-These are benign (not cancer) conditions that are less serious than in-situ carcinoma.
+ADH and ALH are atypical conditions that are less serious than LCIS.
 Talk with your doctor about what these findings may mean to your care.

-What does it mean if my report also says any of the following terms: usual duct hyperplasia, adenosis, sclerosing adenosis, radial scar, complex sclerosing lesion, papillomatosis, papilloma, apocrine metaplasia, cysts, columnar cell change, collagenous spherulosis, duct ectasia, fibrocystic changes, flat epithelial atypia, or columnar cell change with prominent apical snouts and secretions (CAPSS)?
+What does it mean if my report also uses any of the following terms: usual ductal hyperplasia, adenosis, sclerosing adenosis, radial scar, complex sclerosing lesion, papillomatosis, papilloma, apocrine metaplasia, cysts, columnar cell change, collagenous spherulosis, duct ectasia, fibrocystic changes, flat epithelial atypia, or columnar alteration with prominent apical snouts and secretions (CAPSS)?

-All of these are terms for benign (non-cancerous) changes that the pathologist sees under the microscope and are not important when seen on a biopsy where there is in-situ cancer.
+All of these are terms for benign (non-cancerous) changes that the pathologist might see under the microscope.
+They are not important when seen on a biopsy where there is LCIS.